-In the year 1960, after graduating from Madras University, Kalam joined Aeronautical Development Establishment of the Defense Research And Development Organization[DRDO] as a scientist.
-He started with his career with designing a small hovercraft.
+In the year 1960, after graduating from Madras University, Kalam joined the Aeronautical Development Establishment of the Defense Research And Development Organization[DRDO] as a scientist.
+He started his career with designing a small hovercraft.
 He was not satisfied with this job in DRDO.

 Kalam was also a part INCOSPAR committee working under a famous and renowned space scientist Vikram Sarabai.

-In the year 1969, Kalam was transferred to the Indian Space Research Organization [ISRO] and was appointed as the director of India’s 1st Satellite launch vehicle [SLV-III] which successfully deployed the “Rohini” satellite in the near earth orbit in July, year 1980.
+In the year 1969, Kalam was transferred to the Indian Space Research Organization [ISRO] and was appointed as the director of India’s 1st Satellite launch vehicle [SLV-III] which successfully deployed the “Rohini” satellite in the near earth orbit in July, the year 1980.

 R Venkatraman who was defence minister at that time appointed Kalam as a chief executive of Integrated Guided Missile Development Programme [IGMDP] and also allocated his team 388 crores INR for this mission where Kalam played a very crucial role in developing several successful missiles which included ‘Agni’ and ‘Prithvi’.